prtzl/stm32/README.md

 `make format`: formats all source files in root using host computer.
 `make format-container`: formats all source files in root using container.

+## Extra tool tips

+I have provided a [document](docs/tools.md), where I write about tools and commands that you can use to aid your development.